Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Commander Mikhail Illarionovich Kutuzov came up with a salad of veal, herring and anchovies and prepared such a delicacy for his guests.
 This salad has survived to this day and is widely distributed in restaurants, where it is served in painted ceramic salad bowls.

 In ancient Rome, anchovies were an integral part of garum sauce.
 This sauce was prepared by fermenting small salted anchovies with aromatic herbs, salt, olive oil, pepper and wine.
-Throughout the empire, the sauce was distributed in small amphoras, and in some regions it completely replaced salt.
-The preparation of sauce in the cities was forbidden due to the spread of an intense fishy smell.
-A similar garum recipe is used today in Vietnam and Thailand.
+Throughout the empire, the sauce was sent in small amphorae, and in some regions it completely replaced salt.
+The preparation of the sauce was prohibited in cities due to the intense fishy smell.
+A similar recipe for making garum is used today in Vietnam and Thailand.

 What else to read